frodosghost/SoYoureGettingAWebsite/README.md

 # So You're Getting a Website

 This is the source code for the pamphlet, **So You're Getting a Website**.
-It is licensed under the Creative Commons Attribution-Non Commercial-Share Alike 3.0 license.
+It is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 ## Why?